 When Bond and Wai Lin have been captured, and they are flying towards the Carver building, Bond sarcastically says that Carver has an "Edifice complex", meaning he has an obsession with imposing buildings.
 This is a pun on "Oedipus complex", which involves a man being secretly in love with his mother.
 It's a gag.

-Bond has trouble operating a Chinese computer keyboard, although he has studied Oriental languages at Oxford (see You Only Live Twice).
+Bond has trouble operating a Chinese computer keyboard, although he has studied Oriental languages at CAMBRIDGE (see You Only Live Twice).
 Typing is a separate skill in addition to knowing the language, so Bond may not have this specific ability.
+To paraphrase Hoshi Sato on the matter: "reading a language is alot harder than speaking it." and apparently typing it.

 When Carver's guards initially try to break into Bond's car, they can not even dent the vehicle; however, during the chase scene immediately after, the windows on the car shatter when the guards shoot at the vehicle.
 Apparently the car had a "straw to break the camel's back" point, and that was it.
 (Or: when Bond turned off the security system in order to enter the car, it lost this protection.)